-How Bailey's and Allied Work Together
+How Bailey's Moving and Allied Van Lines Work Together

-How Bailey's and Allied Work Together
+How Bailey's Moving & Storage and Allied Van Lines Work Together

 It’s often the case that customers who call Allied Van Lines for their interstate move will be routed to the local agent at their origin or destination.
 But why would a local mover handle your move with Allied Van Lines?